MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - An internet connection.
 At least [1.5 mpbs of bandwidth is recommended](/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
 - Your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
 - Dynamics 365 Remote Assist installed on your HoloLens 2.
-- (Optional) If you're a Dynamics 365 Field Service customer, a Dynamics 365 Remote Assist Attach license to connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist.
-[Learn more](buy-remote-assist.md)
+- (Optional) If you're a Dynamics 365 Field Service customer, a [Dynamics 365 Remote Assist Attach license](buy-remote-assist.md) to connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist.

 ## Overview of core features